zhoushoujian/beauty-logger/readme.md

 7. Enable productionModel will not print log to console, it will be fast for program in production environment.

-8. In default, it will log file by log level and it will log into multiple different kinds of files, if set enableMultipleLogFile to false, beauty-logger will print all logs to one file, at the same time, you should specify logFilePath as a path string.
+8. In default, it will log file by log level and it will log into multiple different kinds of files, if you should specify logFilePath as a path string, beauty-logger will print all logs to one file.

 9. Support new multiple beauty-logger instance to log different files.